CAVEAT: This dates to 2015. Most cellular providers now have International plans for ~ $10 a day

 3. Set Your Phone Before Leaving.
 Disable data roaming on your phone2.
 Consider forwarding your phone to a friend or relative who will stay in the U.S. and can inform callers of your trip3.
 As soon as you get on the airplane leaving the U.S., put your phone in Airplane Mode.

 5. Texting on Wi-Fi.
 You can also send/receive text messages while on wi-fi, with the phone in Airplane Mode. iPhone users can simply text other iPhone users; those texts go as iMessages, and are shown in blue on your phone, rather than green.
-You can also use Viber to text to other Viber users.
-Or use WhatsApp to text to any other cell phone.
-Itís sometimes useful to send a text to alert someone back home that you intend to call on Viber or magicJack at a given date/hour.
+You can also use WhatsApp to text to other WhatsApp users.

 6. On a Cruise Ship.
-While at sea, cell service is non-existent or very expensive.
+While at sea, cell service is sometimes non-existent or very expensive.
 Calls from your cabin phone are even worse.
-Itís often best to buy 30-60 minutes of wi-fi for texting/emails (service is often too poor for Viber or magicJack calls) and to call from free wi-fi spots at the shore stops.
+It’s often best to buy 30-60 minutes of wi-fi for texting/emails and to call from free wi-fi spots at the shore stops.

 2 On iPhone go to Settings/Cellular, on Android go to Home/Menu/Settings/Wireless&Networks/Mobile Networks.
 This is unnecessary if, after reading all the points, you intend to leave the phone on Airplane Mode for the whole trip, but do it anyway in case you take Airplane Mode off either inadvertently or because a crisis at home in mid-trip requires you to have full-time phone contact.